Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 ![s2b](./imgs/boxing_s2b.png)

 Thanks to the Boxing mechanism, users only need to set the SBP signature of the critical places (like the source operator).
-The rest is all handled by the OneFlow framework and no need to insert the colletive communication operations manually.
+The rest is all handled by the OneFlow framework and there is no need to insert the colletive communication operations manually.